ravi-bot-developments/ravibot/README.md

 ### The Official Github Source Code to the ravi bot

-### This project is created and by `! kim jaehyun.#8775` under any circumstances this project is projected under a license, please ask the developer for more information about the bot.
+### This project is created and owned by `! kim jaehyun.#8775` under any circumstances this project is projected under a license, please ask the developer for more information about the bot.

 ### Official website:
 - [ravi.me](https://ravi-docs.gitbook.io)